JPGrefaldo/JobPortal/docs/front-end.md

 All Tailwind's CSS configuration is done by the [tailwind.js](crewcalls/blob/master/tailwind.js) file

+### Adding CSS

+First make sure that tailwind does not contain what you need.

+- Add CSS classes to `resources/assets/css/styles.css`
+- Compile using laravel mix
+    - If pushing please compile a production build of the CSS assets

 ## Laravel Mix

 We will be using Laravel Mix to compile all of the frontend assets